berserkware/waffleweb/docs/How-To-Guides/Static-Files.rst

 Changing the Static Directory .............................

-To change the directory in which static files are looked for in you can create a file in your project directory called "settings.py".
-Then in that file add a variable called "STATIC_DIR" with the path for Waffleweb to look for static files in.
+To change the directory in which static files are looked for in you can add an item to the settings of your app.
+The key should be called "STATIC_DIR" with the path for Waffleweb to look for static files in.

 ``settings.py:``

 .. code-block:: python

-	STATIC_DIR = 'files/static'
+	yourApp.settings['STATIC_DIR'] = '/path/static'

 Accessing Static Files
 ......................